treeman/jonashietala/drafts/battling_burnout.markdown

 - Listen to hundreds of hours in my podcast app (not including audiobooks, I use Audible for those)
 - Finish dozens of programming books on my to-read list
 - Finish dozens of fiction books on my to-read list
+- Figure out a product I want to develop and sell
 - etc ...

 Each of these items I list aren't that stressful by themselves, it's the combination of many small stressors that over time has caused me an awful amount of stress.